Digger (Bottom): Plot

 Returning to the kitchen for dinner, Richie repeatedly finds unintentional double entendres in what Eddie is saying while he serves the food.
 After several comments from Eddie to Natasha, Richie thinks Eddie is referring to sex and fights viciously with him behind a curtain in the kitchen.
 The first fight sees Eddie win, only for them to fight again so Richie ends up as the victor.

 After dinner, a bedazzled Richie asks Natasha to marry him.
 She eagerly accepts, but Richie does not hear her explanation – that she needs to marry quickly or be impoverished forever.
 An increasingly excited Richie asks her if she believes in sex before marriage.
 After some convincing, he finally accepts that he is indeed to lose his virginity that night.

 While Richie prepares in his bedroom, a suspicious Eddie wonders why Natasha really wants to marry Richie.
 Natasha reveals that her family has lost their entire fortune in a Moldavian civil war and that she must marry the "first stupidly wealthy aristocrat" she can find, otherwise her entire family shall remain penniless, and she despises poor people.
 Not caring for Richie's feelings, Eddie makes a pass at her.
 After tossing some loose change over his shoulder, he claims he has a "few quid laying about the place" and that if it is stupidity she is looking for, then "There's nobody more stupid then the Hitlers!" – after which he smashes a dinner plate on his forehead.
 Natasha rejects Eddie's advances but goes on to tell Eddie, "If anything should happen to Richie, I will be onto you and up your trouser leg like a whippet!"
 After Eddie faints, she goes to join Richie in the bedroom.

 After he excites himself by reading More Joy of Sex, Richie's big moment finally arrives.
 Natasha tells Richie to unzip the back of her dress, which Richie has some difficulty with as his hands suddenly stop working.
 Natasha strips before him and climbs into his bed.
 However, before he can join her, Richie appears to suffer a heart attack, collapsing with a "Just typical..." expression on his face.

-Richie awakens in an ambulance with Eddie, who tells Richie that he passed out because the cheap surgeon who removed his kidney reattached his urinary system incorrectly and caused it to backfire.
+Richie awakens in an ambulance with Eddie, who tells Richie that he passed out because the cheap surgeon who removed one his kidney and reattached his urinary system incorrectly and caused it to backfire.
 Eddie also accidentally lets slip how he and Natasha passed the five-hour wait for the emergency services, but Eddie tries to console Richie by saying she was "crap" in bed.
 The episode ends with an enraged Richie zapping Eddie on the head with a heart defibrillator.